eventflow/Documentation/Documentation/GettingStarted.rst

   :lines: 30-43

-Notice the ``IDomainEvent<ExampleAggrenate, ExampleId, ExampleEvent> domainEvent`` argument, its merely a wrapper around the specific event we implemented earlier.
-The ``IDomainEvent<,,>`` provides additional information, e.g. any meta data store along side the event.
+Notice the ``IDomainEvent<ExampleAggrenate, ExampleId, ExampleEvent> domainEvent`` argument.
+It's merely a wrapper around the specific event we implemented earlier.
+The ``IDomainEvent<,,>`` provides additional information, e.g. any metadata stored alongside the event.

 The main difference between the event instance emitted in the aggregate and the instance wrapped here, is that the event has been committed to the event store.